bartonski/barton_juggling/thoughts_and_notes/things_to_learn_early.md

 * Fear of dropping is the biggest mental hurdle to juggling
 * Not paying attention to drops is the second biggest mental hurdle to juggling
 * Learning to juggle involves physically rewiring the brain -- some neurons are coated with a layer of a protein called myelin, which speeds up the neural inpulses.
 This process takes some time, so you can't learn to juggle instantly.
+* If you want to move fast, practice slow.
+Get the preparation, accuracy and timing correct before increasing speed.
 * Focus, in order of importance:
     1. Rhythm / Tempo
     1. Consistency of throws and catches